Greg Dyke: Break into television: LWT and TV-AM

 After university, Dyke followed his first wife to Newcastle.
 He had become disillusioned with newspaper journalism, and tried for a job as a junior reporter at BBC Radio Teesside.
 He was unsuccessful, apparently because the interviewers felt no-one would understand his accent.
 Dyke instead found work covering rural affairs for the Newcastle Journal.
 He moved back to London with Christine in 1974 to become campaign officer for the Wandsworth Community Relations Council.
-He hated the job and left to campaign to be elected GLC councillor for Putney.
+He hated the job and left to campaign to be elected GLC Councillor for Putney.
 Again he was unsuccessful.

-He was given assistance getting a job at London Weekend Television (LWT) by fellow ex-Newcastle journalist Nicholas Evans, who was at the time working on Weekend World.
+Dyke was given assistance getting a job at London Weekend Television (LWT) by fellow ex-Newcastle journalist Nicholas Evans, who was at the time working on Weekend World.
 Dyke got a junior position on LWT's local politics programme, in the current affairs department.
 His bosses there were John Birt and Peter Jay.
 He attracted attention for trying to give the programmes he worked on a more populist edge.
 This led to him being given the chance to launch a new early evening current affairs topical news programme.
 This became The Six O'Clock Show, fronted by Michael Aspel, with co-hosts Danny Baker and Janet Street-Porter.
 The show is seen by many as the first example of British tabloid TV.

 After the success of The Six O' Clock Show, Dyke was brought in by Jonathan Aitken to become programme director at ailing station TV-am in April 1983.
 The station was doing very badly in the ratings compared to the BBC's popular Breakfast Time magazine style programme.
 He was instrumental in reviving the breakfast show's fortunes by introducing a new schedule based around popular features including bingo, celebrity gossip and horoscopes.

 Dyke left TV-am, in May 1984 after Bruce Gyngell was brought in to enhance and improve the company to allow it to be financially viable.
 Ten days later, Michael Moor, the TV-am general manager, also left the station.
-In August 1984, Dyke became director of programmes at TVS.
+In August 1984, Dyke became director of programmes at Television South (TVS).

 In April 1987, Dyke moved from TVS to LWT again to be director of programmes, replacing John Birt, having originally worked at LWT in 1978.
 At the same time, he helped LWT re-sectioning the company in a bid to cut costs and overhaul the working practices within the company ahead of a new franchise period, which it won.
 Dyke was responsible for cancelling ITV's coverage of professional wrestling in 1988.
 In 1992 he was appointed the chairman of the ITV Council, and LWT chief executive.
 In February 1993 he was appointed chairman of the GMTV board and tasked with overhauling the station format, which included "more popular journalism".
 His role was primarily to bring new and imaginative ideas to the station without taking on full day-to-day running.
 In 1994, he made a fortune when Granada bought out LWT.